-A new study published in the Oxford Academic Journal takes aim at vapor regulations and how they impact consumer behavior.
+A new study on e-cigs published in the Oxford Academic Journal takes aim at vapor regulations and how they impact consumer behavior.
 For years, vapor advocates have tried to make the case that strict regulations and taxes on vapor products could actually push people toward smoking traditional tobacco cigarettes instead.
-According to the latest research, they were right.
+According to the latest vaping research, they were right.

 The study begins by looking at groups of vapers from four countries with differing levels of vapor restrictions.
 The US and the UK are on the low restriction end while Australia and Canada have high restrictions in place.

 Researchers specifically surveyed people who used vapor products as a means of quitting smoking, and assessed their success rates at a later date.

 They used a period of 30 days to discover how many smokers were able to sustainably quit using cigarettes altogether, and how many returned to cigarettes within that period.